reyrove/fxhash-projects/README.md

 If you want to mint your own version of these artworks or create something new, head over to fxhash and explore the possibilities.
 Share Your Creations!

 You are more than welcome to modify the code and create your own generative art.
 If you do, I would love to see what you create!
-Share your work with me on:
+Share your work with me on X, Instagram and Facebook.

-X (formerly Twitter): @reyrove
-Instagram: @frost_bond_coders
-Facebook: frostbond.coders

 Each project is a journey through code, where randomness, mathematics, and creativity come together to produce something truly beautiful and unique.
 Dive in, experiment, and share your love for generative art with the world.